camunda/camunda-docs-manual/content/reference/cmmn11/tasks/process-task.md

 # Process Binding

 By default, the process task creates a new process instance of the latest process definition with the specified key.
-In order to specify a different version of a process, it is possible to define a binding with the Camunda custom attribute `processBinding`.
+To specify a different version of a process, it is possible to define a binding with the Camunda custom attribute `processBinding`.
 The following values are allowed for the attribute `processBinding`:

 * `latest`: use the latest process definition version (which is also the default behavior if the attribute is not defined)
 * `deployment`: use the process definition version that is part of the calling case definition's deployment (note: this requires that a process with the specified key is deployed along with the case definition)